Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 \subsection{Acknowledgements}

 The author is deeply indebted to his Ph.D. advisor Sergiu Klainerman, without whose support and constructive criticisms this work would not have been possible.
-Also, the author would like to thank Jonathan Luk for reading an earlier version of the paper and providing numerous suggestions, which all helped to improve the manuscript.
+Also, the author would like to thank Jonathan Luk for reading an earlier version of the paper and providing numerous helpful suggestions.
 He would also like to express gratitude to l'ENS d'Ulm for hospitality, where a major part of this work was done.
+He also thanks the anonymous referees for their useful suggestions for improving the readability of this paper.
 The author was supported by the Samsung Scholarship.